 If you prefer a quieter beach than Acadia, take a short drive to the white sand beach of Zatoka, also on the Black Sea.
 Even though it can get crowded in the summer, the atmosphere is very relaxed.
 There’s a two-story restaurant at the end of the boulevard that leads to the beach, with nice sea views, and fresh Black Sea mussels cooked in either a savory cream sauce or spicy tomato sauce.
 In August, Zatoka hosts a jazz festival.

 Odessa has a reputation for having the best nightlife in Ukraine, particularly in the summertime.
 Pulsating dance clubs with neon lights entice walkers to enter.
 Directly on the beach in Arcadia, Ibiza nightclub ushers guests down the stairs to a mammoth party area with bars, an elevated stage hosting a live band, and hundreds of shoulder-to-shoulder cocktail-drinking patrons.
 The atmosphere is frenetic and friendly.

 10. Akkerman Fortress (Day Trip)

 The 13th century Akkerman Fortress, built by Alexander the Kind, is one of Ukraine’s largest and best-preserved castles.
-The fortress was enlarged in 1440 under Stephen II of Moldavia, subsequently feel the Ottomans.
+The fortress was enlarged in 1440 under Stephen II of Moldavia, and subsequently, under the Ottomans.
 The Turks named it “Akkerman,” which means “White Fortress.”
 The grounds are extensive with ruins, walls, and turrets that can be climbed for vistas of the area.

 11. Shabo Winery (Day Trip)